-3.2 WATER QUALITY REVISED STUDY PLAN (AQ 2)
+3.2 WATER QUALITY PROPOSED REVISED STUDY PLAN (AQ 2)

-The Water Quality Study Plan is part of the overall Cutler Relicensing Study Plan to evaluate the environmental conditions including future Project operations for FERC relicensing.
-Continued operation of the Project may have direct, indirect, and/or cumulative effects on water quality resources.
+The Water Quality Study Plan is part of the overall Cutler Relicensing Study Plan to evaluate the environmental conditions, including proposed changes in future Project operations, of the Project for FERC relicensing.
+Continued operation of the Project as proposed may have direct, indirect, and/or cumulative effects on water quality resources.
 Comments from FERC staff and stakeholders on the PSP requested that PacifiCorp introduce a two-phased approach to the water quality study plan.

-In order to address comments by stakeholders on the Proposed Water Quality Study Plan, PacifiCorp is modifying the PSP to include a two-phased study plan approach.
+In order to address comments by stakeholders on the Proposed Water Quality Study Plan,

+PacifiCorp is modifying the PSP to include a two-phased study plan approach.